 - GIF internet takeover.
-Developing hundreds of gifs intended to help people share the idea that that we must cry no when we see injustice and build towards a new future.
+Curated and developed hundreds of gifs intended to help people share the idea that that we must cry no when we see injustice and build towards a new future.

 - Joy to the Polls.
-A culture transformation and voter mobilization initiative that will support voters on election day by mobilizing musicians and artists to perform roving concerts to highly trafficked polling sites across the country to motivate every single person to stay in line.
+A voter initiative that mobilized musicians and artists to perform roving concerts at polling sites across the country to motivate every single person to stay in line.

 Grantee: She Se Puede

 - The Narrative Engine.
 Real-time audience research measuring how pop culture content is reaching and affecting audiences.

 - NationX.
 Launched an immersive, multiplatform storyworld project centered around a fictional society established in 1325 when a fleet of African traders sailing across the Atlantic goes off course.

 Lead Designers: Aisha Shillingford and Terry Michael (Intelligent Mischief)